Skip to main content

 Marquette County, WisconsinOligotrophic

 Wood Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Eurasian watermilfoil has been documented at Wood Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
-Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
+The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-11-13.
 Grade methodology: LakeGrade methodology.